 I’m a geek in Seattle (by way of So Cal and Berkeley), an idealist who harbors a sincere hope that technology can make the world a better place.
 Between full-time job and full-time kids, I don’t really have the luxury of any consistent hobbies these days, but when I can steal some time away I enjoy writing, taking photos, cycling, doing yoga, tinkering with new tech, and hiking.
 I was once an avid traveler, but the small kids keep me on a short leash.

 Travel & Volunteering

 Over the years, I’ve used every vacation day I could muster to gallivant around the globe with a backpack and a camera.
 I was fortunate to take the ultimate gallivant in 2009-2010 with my husband — a 12-month sabbatical, during which we volunteered in India, Thailand, and Uganda.
-My volunteering was focused on building organizational capacity, both for technical orgs developing software to help the poor (ICT4D), as well as non-technical NGO staff, who wanted to learn about project management, fundraising, financial forecasting, public speaking, and web design.
+My volunteering was focused on building organizational capacity, both for technical orgs developing software to help the poor (ICT4D), as well as non-technical NGO staff, who wanted to learn about project management, fundraising, financial forecasting, public speaking, and web design, visit Humble Rise.
 The trip was eye-opening for me, and ultimately compelled me to consider a new career direction more aligned with the projects I contributed to while traveling.

 The backpacks have been getting a bit dusty these days, however, as we have our hands full taking care of

 two three little ones, who joined us in the summers of 2011, 2013 and 2015.
 In fact, our travel blog has mostly been transformed into a kid blog, as we attempt to spend our copious “free time” documenting their adventures.

 I spend my working hours as an Engineering Manager at a small health-focused startup in Seattle.